Three juveniles arrested following string of burglaries targeting gun stores, pawn shops; police searched for weapons, ammo in home on Winbourne Avenue

 Police said two of the suspects were out on bond for other crimes.

 No information was released regarding what charges the juveniles will face.
+It is also unclear who owns the home where they were found.

 Trending News